 - Semester exams will count 1/7 of the semester grade

 - Per Board Policy EIA (LOCAL), “The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
 Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%.

 After an excused absence, priority one upon returning to school should be inquiring about what was missed and on scheduling a time for making it up.
 This includes absences for school-related activities.
 I will have regularly scheduled tutorial time (before school, after school and during lunch) to assist with make-up work and/or any other tutorial needs.
 It is up to the student to schedule that time.
 A grade of a zero will be entered into the grade book until the work is made up.

 Late work will receive a deduction (depending on the number of days late):

 1 school day- 80% of the grade received

 2 school days- 65% of the grade received

 3 school days- 55% of the grade received

 After 3 days late, a grade of a zero will be given.
-Re-take/re-do work must be completed within two days of the graded assignment being returned.
-Major projects are expected to be turned in ON TIME.
+Re-take/re-do work must be completed within two days of the graded assignment being entered into Skyward.
+Major assignments are expected to be turned in ON TIME.

 I look forward to getting to know you and your parents and to partnering with you throughout the school year.
 Please do not hesitate to contact me if you ever have any questions or concerns.
 Email is always the best way to reach me.